BigEmperor26/Michele-Yin-Thesis/README.md

 # Michele-Yin-Thesis

-This repo contains my master's thesis pdf ( no data and no models, only .tex source ), which is a work on the use of Large Language Models for the task of ANE ( Automatic Narrative Elicitation )
+This repo contains my master's thesis pdf ( no data and no models included for privacy reasons, only .tex source ), which is a work on the use of Large Language Models for the task of ANE ( Automatic Narrative Elicitation )

 **keywords**: